cockroachdb/docs/v22.1/alter-backup.md

 ---
 title: ALTER BACKUP
-summary: Use the ALTER BACKUP statement to add `NEW_KMS` encryption keys to backups.
+summary: Use the ALTER BACKUP statement to add new KMS encryption keys to backups.
 toc: true
 docs_area: reference.sql
 ---

 {% include enterprise-feature.md %}

-<span class="version-tag">New in v22.1:</span> The `ALTER BACKUP` statement allows for new KMS encryption keys to be applied to existing encrypted backups.
+<span class="version-tag">New in v22.1:</span> The `ALTER BACKUP` statement allows for new KMS encryption keys to be applied to existing encrypted full backups.
 Each `ALTER BACKUP` statement must include the new KMS encryption key with `NEW_KMS`, and use `WITH OLD_KMS` to refer to at least one of the KMS URIs that were originally used to encrypt the backup.

 After an `ALTER BACKUP` statement successfully completes, subsequent `BACKUP`, `RESTORE`, and `SHOW BACKUP` statements can use any of the existing or new KMS URIs to decrypt the backup.